openebs-archive/openebs-docs/docs/prerequisites.md

 ### Required Kubernetes knowledge

-To understand how to use OpenEBS with Kubernetes, familiarize yourself with [Kubernetes Storage Concepts](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), specifically:
+To understand how to use OpenEBS with Kubernetes, familiarize yourself with [Kubernetes Storage Concepts](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), specifically the following.

 - Persistent Volumes and Persistent Volume Claims
 - Dynamic Volume Provisioner